apigee/ansible-opdk-accelerator/README-CYGWIN.md

 # Download and Install PyYAML and Jinja2 Separately
 Download and install separately PyYAML and Jinja2 separately, as they're not available via Cygwin's installer:

-##Open Cygwin
+## Open Cygwin

-Download PyYAML:
+### Download PyYAML

     curl -O https://pypi.python.org/packages/source/P/PyYAML/PyYAML-3.10.tar.gz

-Download Jinja2:
+### Download Jinja2

     curl -O https://pypi.python.org/packages/source/J/Jinja2/Jinja2-2.6.tar.gz

-Untar both downloads:
+### Untar both downloads

     tar -xvf PyYAML-3.10.tar.gz && tar -xvf Jinja2-2.6.tar.gz

-Change directory into each of the expanded folders and run `python setup.py install` to install each package.
+### Change directory into each of the expanded folders and run `python setup.py install` to install each package.

-Generate an SSH key for use later: `ssh-keygen` then hit enter to skip adding a password until you get back to the command prompt.
+### Generate an SSH key for use later: `ssh-keygen` then hit enter to skip adding a password until you get back to the command prompt.

-Clone ansible from its repository on GitHub:
+### Clone ansible from its repository on GitHub:

     git clone https://github.com/ansible/ansible /opt/ansible

-Add the following lines into your Cygwin .bash_profile after the proxy settings you added previously:
+### Add the following lines into your Cygwin .bash_profile after the proxy settings you added previously:

     # Ansible Settings
     ANSIBLE=/opt/ansible